QuantEcon/lecture-source-py/rst_files/rob_markov_perf.rst

     print('P2 and P2r should be the same: ', np.allclose(P1, P1r))

-We can see that the results are consistent across the two functions.
+We can see that the results are consistent across the two functions

 Comparative dynamics under baseline transition dynamics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^